cravotics/cravotics/README.md

 ## 🔬 Research Experience
 **Graduate Research Assistant**
-Maryland Robotics Center (Aug 2024 – Present)
+Maryland Robotics Center (Aug 2024 – May 2025)
 - Working on the **DARPA Triage Challenge**, focusing on developing novel physiological features for medical triage in challenging environments.
 - Integrating **Large Language Models (LLMs)** for real-time processing and analysis of sensor data.
 - Goal: Enhance early casualty prioritization in pre-hospital settings, improving interventions for life-threatening conditions.